adamzap/landslide/README.md

 Version 0.6.0 is tagged and pushed to [pypi](http://pypi.python.org/pypi/landslide/0.6.0).
 New features:

+- Navigate your slideshow using arrow keys or the space bar
 - Press `t` to toggle a table of contents for your presentation
-- Press `n` to toggle slide number visibility
+- Press `n` to toggle slide number/source file visibility
 - Press `2` to toggle notes in your slides (specify with the .notes macro)
+- Press `3` to switch to 3D display (using latest WebKit versions)
 - ReST (Restructured Text) support.
 It's kind of experimental!
 - Theme support.
 Develop your own themes!
 - Macros.
 Easily add functionality to landslide slideshows!